AfsarFahri/AfsarFahri/README.md

 ## 🚀 About Me
 I'm a passionate **Frontend Developer** and **UI/UX Designer** from Indonesia who enjoys creating modern, responsive, and user-friendly digital experiences.

-Currently studying at **SMK IDN Boarding School**, with a strong interest in frontend technologies, clean interface design, and web development.
+Currently studying at **SMK IDN Boarding School**, focusing on frontend development, clean interface design, and modern web technologies.

 ---